OppaiMilk/RiskClauseDetection/Code Explaintation.md

 ---

 This doc should give you (and future collaborators) enough context to navigate the codebase quickly.
-For deeper implementation details, open the referenced modules〞each keeps functions small and annotated for easier comprehension.
+For deeper implementation details, open the referenced modules嚙踝蕭each keeps functions small and annotated for easier comprehension.